ferrisoxide/rubyredbricks.com/source/blog/2013-12-14-digitalocean-the-good-the-bad-and-well-the-good.markdown

 The VM hosting market is wide and varied, and there's plenty good and bad players in the market.
 For the low-end of the market (in price and VM size) I'm pretty happy with the quality of the service that DigitalOcean offer.
 They are a relatively new player, but with their solid technical offering I imagine they are going to be around for a while.
 Their support may need a little tweaking, but they acknowledge that - and that's the main reason I'm staying.

 In the end, it's all about keeping your customers happy and treating them with respect.
-So that's a big tick to you DigitalOcean.
+So that's a big tick to you [DigitalOcean](http://digitalocean.com?refcode=3c73c2ef6e3b){: target="_blank" }.